zchrome/modulation_sequencer/README.md

 Built with Max 8.6.4 and Ableton Live 12.
 No guarantees on other versions!

-Download from the redist folder.
+Download from the redist folder or [releases tab](https://github.com/zchrome/modulation_sequencer/tags).

 ## Features